 After leaving my pastry chef role I realised I was a serious sugar addict.
 This was no doubt one of the main driving forces behind my love for all things sweet, as well as my bold career change.
 I knew it wasn’t healthy or sustainable long term – at least not without some serious consequences – of which I was beginning to get a taste.

 I decided it was time to get serious about my health once and for all so I put myself through a complete sugar detox.
 Almost immediately I saw negative symptoms begin to diminish.
 Brain fog, dizziness, tingling in my fingers, migraines and digestive issues all started to clear up, and the positive changes continued to multiply the longer I continued.
 I went 8 weeks completely sugar free and during that time I ate no sugar, carbs or alcohol, and I felt so amazing I didn’t want to stop.
 The only reason I did was because we went on our honeymoon and I couldn’t bear to miss out on all the delicious Vietnamese food!

-I was so inspired by how a simple diet change can impact your health in such a positive way that I want to share this knowledge with anyone and everyone.
+I was so inspired by how a simple diet change can impact your health in such a positive way that I want to share this knowledge with everyone.
 I’ve gone on to research this topic in depth and the more I learn the more I’m inspired.
-If the idea of cutting sugar speaks to you, then you can read more about it and the concept of doing a sugar cleanse here.
+If the idea of cutting sugar speaks to you, you can read more about it and the concept of doing a sugar cleanse here.

 my other passions

 When I’m not creating or photographing food you’ll likely find me in a raw food cafe, practicing yoga, or walking with my husband and our exuberant Alaskan Malamute Chewbacca or our newest addition, Sadie the Airedale Terrier.
 We also love to travel and share many of our foodie adventures on Instagram.
 If you’d like to connect with me you’ll also find me on Facebook & Pinterest.